Published 18:52 IST, October 23rd 2019

 Cameras

-Galaxy M30s comes with three rear cameras consisting of one 48MP sensor, an 8MP ultra-wide sensor and a 5MP sensor for depth sensing aka portrait photography.
+The Galaxy M30s comes with three rear cameras consisting of one 48MP sensor, an 8MP ultra-wide sensor and a 5MP sensor for depth sensing aka portrait photography.
 Samsung is using its in-house GM1 sensor here that uses software interpolation to produce 48MP photos as and when required – by default it shoots 12MP photos.
-On front, Galaxy M30s has a 16MP camera.
+On the front, the Galaxy M30s has a 16MP camera.

-Should you buy Samsung Galaxy M30s?
+Should you buy the Samsung Galaxy M30s?

 (Photos by Saurabh Singh)